Meeting Cost Reduction:

 Participants: 40+ people from 3 business units, 8 countries, 5 time zones

-Travel Cost Savings: €40,000
+Travel Cost Savings: €40,000 compared to in-person alternative

 Outcome: Successful strategic alignment without travel expenses